Oklahoma police: Suspect nabbed in killings of 4 at pot farm

 The victims had not yet been identified publicly, and next-of-kin notification was still pending “because of a significant language barrier,” police said.

-Authorities had said previously that they had a suspect in mind but were withholding the name for the time being to avoid endangering others.
+Authorities had said previous they had a suspect in mind but were withholding the name for the time being to avoid endangering others.

 “The suspect was inside that building for a significant amount of time before the executions began,” OSBI said in a news release earlier Tuesday.
 “Based on the investigation thus far, this does not appear to be a random incident.”